S-25 Berkut

-The S-25, initially designated as Berkut (С-25 «Беркут»; "Berkut" means golden eagle in English) is a surface-to-air guided missile, the first operational SAM system in the Soviet Union.
-In the early 1950s it was tested at Kapustin Yar.
-It was deployed in several rings around Moscow starting in 1955 and became combat ready in June 1956.
-The system failed, however, to detect, track, and intercept the only overflight of the Soviet capital Moscow by a U-2 reconnaissance plane on July 5, 1956.
-It was used only defensively at Moscow; the more mobile S-75 (SA-2 Guideline) would be used in almost all other locations.
-Several improvements were introduced over its long service lifetime, and the system was finally replaced by the S-300P in 1982.
+The S-25, initially designated as Berkut (С-25 «Беркут»; "Berkut" means golden eagle in English) was the first operational surface-to-air missile system fielded by the Soviet Union.
+In was first tested at Kapustin Yar in the early 1950s, was deployed in several rings around Moscow starting in 1955 and became combat ready in June 1956.
+However, the system failed to detect, track, and intercept the only overflight of the Soviet capital Moscow by a Lockheed U-2 reconnaissance plane on 5 July 1956.
+It was only ever used defensively around Moscow.
+The more mobile S-75 Dvina (SA-2 Guideline) would be used in almost all other locations.
+Several improvements were introduced over the system's long service life.
+It was finally replaced by the S-300P in 1982.

-Its NATO reporting name is SA-1 Guild.
+The system's NATO reporting name is SA-1 Guild.
 S-25 is short for Systema 25, referring to the entire system of missiles, radars, and launchers.
 Portions of the system include the V-300 missile, R-113 and B-200 radars, and A-11/A-12 antennas for the B-200.

 Background

-Following the end of World War II, the Soviet Union started working on improving the capital Moscow defenses against a possible nuclear attack by American and British strategic bombers.
+After World War II, the Soviet Union began working on improving the defenses of its capital, Moscow, against a possible nuclear attack by American and British strategic bombers.
 Under Joseph Stalin, a missile program based on captured German military technology and backed by an extensive modernization of anti-aircraft artillery was launched.

-In 1958, a United States Army study concluded that Moscow had the densest air defense networks of any location at the time.
+A 1958 U.S. Army study concluded that Moscow had the densest air defense networks of any location at the time.
 While the Soviets improved their anti-aircraft guns with the incorporation of fire control systems and proximity fuzes besides having an extensive program to develop interceptor aircraft, Stalin had a special interest in surface-to-air missiles based on the fact that anti-aircraft artillery and fighter aircraft did little to blunt Allied bombings against Germany.

-In 1950, the program Berkut ("Golden Eagle") was launched under the direction of Sergey Beria (the son of Lavrentiy Beria) and Gen Maj.
-Pavel N. Kuksenko of the Special Bureau no. 1 (SB-1).
-(Note: According to Gruntman the SB-1 was reorganized as the Design Bureau no. 1 (KB-1) in 1950, while Zaloga states that it was renamed as the Design Bureau no. 1 of the Ministry of Agricultural Machinery (Ministerstva selkokhozyaystvennogo mashinostroeniya, an immediate post-war cover name for the Soviet munitions industry that was used until the mid-1950s) following Lavrentiy Beria's fall from power in 1953.)
-Following the death of Stalin in 1953 and subsequent power struggle, both S. Beria and Kuksenko were dismissed and replaced by Alexander A. Raspletin as the sole director of the program, while the program itself was renamed to S-25 in order to erase the memory of Lavrentiy Beria (the "Berkut" codename came from Beria and Kuksenko's names).
+In 1950, the program Berkut ("Golden Eagle") was launched under the direction of Sergey Beria (the son of Lavrentiy Beria) and Major General Pavel N. Kuksenko of Special Bureau no. 1 (SB-1).
+(Note: According to Gruntman, the SB-1 was reorganized as the Design Bureau no. 1 (KB-1) in 1950, while Zaloga states that after Beria's fall from power in 1953, it was renamed the Design Bureau no. 1 of the Ministry of Agricultural Machinery (Ministerstva selkokhozyaystvennogo mashinostroeniya, an immediate post-war cover name for the Soviet munitions industry that was used until the mid-1950s).)
+After Stalin's death in 1953 and the power struggle that ensued, both Sergey Beria and Kuksenko were dismissed and replaced by Alexander A. Raspletin as the sole director of the program, while the program itself was renamed to S-25 in order to erase Lavrentiy Beria's memory (the "Berkut" codename came from Beria and Kuksenko's names).